 Discover how time management truly affects occupation in students and learn the ways that time blindness can hinder children’s EF.
 See how working memory can be the ticket to a smooth journey in executive function and gain new ideas and methods to guide your therapy toward better outcomes.

 Delve into metacognition and read new research linking it to occupation.
+What is ‘future thinking’ and what do gesturing and thought bubbles have to do with building EF skills?
 See what’s involved in “thinking about thinking” and learn about new treatment ideas to add to your toolkit to improve your students’ metacognition.
 Get ready to change their lives!

 See how neurology can be your friend when working in executive function.
 Meet a new friend named Phineas and learn how he can help your work as an OT.
 Learn about regulation in the Train Model and how to adapt when changes occur along the “track”.
 Access new strategies to help students with maintenance and regulation.